rochecompaan/nixos-anthony/04-managing-secrets-with-sops.md

 ### 2. Configure `sops-nix` in `configuration.nix`

 Now, we'll configure `sops-nix`.
+We need to do three things:
+1. Tell it where to find the secrets file.
-Instead of managing a separate `age` key for the host, we'll tell `sops-nix` to use the host's existing SSH key.
+2. Tell it to use the host's SSH key for decryption.

-Add the following to your `configuration.nix`:
+3. Explicitly declare which secrets we want to make available to our Nix configuration.

 ```nix
 # configuration.nix